Tensor categories for vertex operator superalgebra extensions: Introduction

-The proof of \cref{thm:repzABTCvrtxSalg} occupies a large portion of this paper, and we now briefly sketch the main steps. \begin{itemize} \item First, after discussing the notion of a commutative associative algebra $A$ in $\cC$ and its representation category $\repA$, as defined in \cite{KO, Pa}, we formulate superalgebras in $\cC$ as algebras (with even structure morphisms) in the auxiliary supercategory $\sC$ (see for example \cite{BE} for the formulation of supercategory and tensor supercategory that we use).
+This theorem means that induction respects all vertex tensor category structure, in particular $P(z)$-tensor products for each $z\in\CC^\times$, unit, associativity, and braiding isomorphisms.
+Thus induction can be applied in a vertex-algebraic setting: some applications are given in Section \ref{sec:applications}.
+In particular, we find Verlinde formulae for \VOSAs{} and $\frac{1}{2}\ZZ$-graded \VOAs{}, and we study cosets of rational vertex operator algebras by lattice \VOAs{} in generality.
+The proof of \cref{thm:repzABTCvrtxSalg} occupies much of this paper, and we now briefly sketch the main steps: \begin{enumerate} \item First, after discussing the notion of a commutative associative algebra $A$ in $\cC$ and its representation category $\repA$, as defined in \cite{KO, Pa}, we formulate superalgebras in $\cC$ as algebras (with even structure morphisms) in the auxiliary supercategory $\sC$ (see for example \cite{BE} for the formulation of supercategory and tensor supercategory that we use).
 The objects of $\sC$ are essentially direct sums of two objects (even and odd) in $\cC$, and the morphisms of $\sC$ correspondingly have superspace decompositions into parity-preserving even morphisms and parity-reversing odd morphisms.
 Sign factors necessary for the supercommutativity of $A$ are built into the braiding in $\sC$.

 \item Next, we prove, under minimal assumptions on $\cC$ (namely, $\cC$ is abelian with right exact tensor functor) that $\repA$ with its tensor product $\boxtimes_A$ is an additive monoidal (super)category; in the superalgebra setting, $\repA$ might not be abelian since non-homogeneous morphisms might not have kernels and cokernels.
-We provide all the details of this proof in Section \ref{sec:TensCats}.
-Actually, we do not need the full force of abelianness for $\cC$ (or $\sC$): we only need certain morphisms to have cokernels.
+We provide details of this proof in Section \ref{sec:TensCats}.
+Actually, the assumption that $\cC$ is abelian is not strictly necessary: we only need certain morphisms to have cokernels.

-\item In order to prove the associativity of $\boxtimes_A$, we introduce \emph{categorical $\repA$-intertwining operators} among a triple of objects in $\repA$ that intertwine the action of $A$ on each of these three objects.
-We then show that $\boxtimes_A$ satisfies a universal property with respect to these categorical intertwining operators in Section \ref{subsec:catintwop}, in analogy with $P(z)$-tensor products in vertex tensor categories.
-We further prove an associativity result for these categorical intertwining operators in Section \ref{subsec:associnrepA}, which easily leads to the associativity of $\boxtimes_A$.
+\item In proving the associativity of $\boxtimes_A$, we introduce \emph{categorical $\repA$-intertwining operators} among a triple of objects in $\repA$ that intertwine the action of $A$ on each of these three objects.
+We then show that $\boxtimes_A$ satisfies a universal property in terms of categorical intertwining operators in Section \ref{subsec:catintwop}, in analogy with $P(z)$-tensor products in vertex tensor categories.
+We further prove an associativity result for categorical intertwining operators in Section \ref{subsec:associnrepA}, which easily leads to the associativity of $\boxtimes_A$.

 \item Once the proof that $\repA$ is a monoidal (super)category is complete, we prove that the subcategory $\repzA$ of local $A$-modules is braided.